rxi/lume/README.md

 Returns the value `x` clamped between the values `min` and `max`

 ### lume.round(x)
 Rounds `x` to the nearest integer.
-Rounds towards zero if we're midway between two integers.
+Rounds away from zero if we're midway between two integers.

 ### lume.sign(x)
 Returns `1` if `x` is 0 or above, returns `-1` when `x` is negative.